Salomon Mayer von Rothschild: Family

 His father had built a hugely prosperous banking business in Germany.
 Wanting to expand the family business across Europe, the eldest Rothschild son remained in Frankfurt, while each of the other four sons were sent to different European cities to establish a banking branch.
 Salomon was made a shareholder of the de Rothschild Frères bank when it was opened in Paris by his brother James Mayer de Rothschild in 1817.

-Endogamy was an essential part of the Rothschild family's strategy for future success in order to ensure that control of their businesses remained in family hands.
-Therefore, in 1824, Salomon's daughter Betty married her uncle James Mayer de Rothschild, head of the Paris bank.
+In 1824, Salomon's daughter Betty married her uncle James Mayer de Rothschild, head of the Paris bank.
+Endogamy was a centuries-old Jewish tradition and talmudic rule, not an exception as it was among Christians.
+Although modern historians try to justify and explain Jewish endogamy as a part of the Rothschild family's strategy to keep control of their business in family hands, endogamy was a common practice among the poor Jews as well.